 By the end of this unit students will be able to:

-- Distinguish between a solute and a solvent.
+- Explain the differences between a substance and a mixture.

-- Compare and contrast saturated, unsaturated, and supersaturated.
+- Compare and contrast homogeneous and heterogeneous matter.